meta-llama/llama-models/models/llama3_3/prompt_format.md

 ## Tool Calling Formats

 Here we describe how to invoke the Llama 3.3 instruction tuned model for tool-calling (also called function-calling).
-We recommend zero-short function calling over built-in tools.
+We recommend zero-shot function calling over built-in tools.

 ### Zero shot function calling